 Fieldwork at the Chenango Point/Binghamton Mall site was conducted over five field seasons (1989-1990, 2005-2007), each of which involved differing levels of effort and corresponding methods.

-The Phase 1 field investigations consisted of systematic backhoe trenching, which revealed stone foundations and artifacts dating to the 19th century, as well as stone tools and pottery dating to the prehistoric period (c.
-3000 B.C. and c.
-A.D.
-1000).
+The Phase 1 field investigations consisted of systematic backhoe trenching, which revealed stone foundations and artifacts dating to the 19th century, as well as stone tools and pottery dating to the precontact period (ca. 3000 BC and ca. AD 1000).
 The Phase 1 results indicated that potentially significant sites survived mostly intact under the asphalt of this urban block (Versaggi et al. 1990).
 OPR&HP required a Phase 2 site evaluation to assess the types of data present on the sites and to determine whether the research potential of these data qualified the site for eligibility to the National and State Registers of Historic Places.
-PAF staff completed in-depth research on the artifacts and historic records, and recommended that the information buried under asphalt was significant and could yield new information on both the prehistoric and historic past of the Southern Tier of New York.
+PAF staff completed in-depth research on the artifacts and historic records, and recommended that the information buried under asphalt was significant and could yield new information on both the precontact and historic past of the Southern Tier of New York.

 The 2005-2007 investigations included mostly Phase 3 data recovery.
 However, sections of the block (the AVRE parcel) were not part of the 1990 excavations, and proposed utility work in roadways and sidewalk areas required monitoring.
 The field methodology differed for each of these tasks, ranging from monitoring to a combined Phase 1B/2 to Phase 3.
 These types of combined field methodologies are common for complex urban projects.